fukamachi/shelly/README.markdown

 ## Installation

-As Shelly uses CIM for management of Common Lisp implementations, install it first.
+If you've installed [CIM](https://github.com/KeenS/CIM), Shelly will use its setting.

 - [CIM: Common Lisp Implementation Manager](https://github.com/KeenS/CIM)

+If not, you need at least one Common Lisp implementation and [Quicklisp](http://www.quicklisp.org/beta/).

 ### Installing from Quicklisp